 Westlake also assumes that absence of direct representation on the Council disenfranchises a Constituency.

-As stated above, a Constituency’s ability to participate in policy development is not impacted at all by whether a Constituency has a representative on the Council or not.
-For example, NCUC does not have representatives on the Council; consistent with the Board’s mandate, NCSG Councilors are elected by the entire stakeholder group, and NCSG members from any, multiple or no constituencies can stand and win election by articulating a clear vision and demonstrating engagement.
-Nevertheless, NCUC members participate extensively in policy development and other ICANN work.
+As stated above, a Constituency’s ability to participate in policy development is not impacted at all by whether it has a representative on the Council or not.
+The record clearly demonstrates that there are constituencies that do not have “their own” Councilors but yet participate extensively in policy development and other ICANN work.

 It is feasible that a Constituency would believe it has less influence if it doesn’t have a seat on the Council and there have been groups that held this view, but that could be remedied by modifications to a Stakeholder Group’s procedures to ensure that all of its Constituencies and/or members are properly represented by its Councilors when the Council votes on a matter.